antoniodalessio-satispay/capri-builder/README.md

 - `MyRecordBuilderHelper.builder()` returns a new `MyRecordBuilder` instance
 - Each record component gets a fluent setter method
 - `build()` method constructs the final record instance

-## License

-This project is part of the Satispay engineering toolkit.